bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

     Once you have Bokeh installed, build your first visualization by following the :ref:`first steps guides <first_steps_overview>`.

-    Check the :ref:`userguide` for a comprehensive overview of all the things you can do with Bokeh.
+    Check the :ref:`user guide <userguide>` for a comprehensive overview of all the things you can do with Bokeh.

 Installing for development
 --------------------------